CLICK IMAGE TO ENLARGE (+)

 Special high-grade zinc anodes are preferred, but lower grades have been used with moderate success by some platers.
 If anode bags are used to avoid roughness be sure that the tops of the bags remain above the plating solution.

 Covering power, throwing power and bath efficiency.
 Covering power is the ability of a plating bath to deposit metal in a deeply recessed area.
 Throwing power is the ability of a plating bath to deposit a uniform thickness of metal on areas of high and low current density.
 The throwing power of a cyanide bath is significantly better than that of a chloride zinc bath.
 Plating efficiency of cyanide zinc baths varies greatly depending on the bath chemistry, plating temperature and the plating current.
-The efficiency can vary anywhere from 40–85%.
+The efficiency can vary anywhere from 40–85 percent.

 Deposit properties.
 Zinc deposit ductility, uniformity, and chromate receptivity from a cyanide zinc bath is better than that achieved by chloride zinc baths and in some cases better than an alkaline non-cyanide baths.
 The deposit exhibits no chipping or star-dusting.
 The brighter the zinc deposit, the higher the organic level in the deposit, thus making the deposit less ductile and more stressed.
 Thus brighter parts may look better but their performance in other areas may suffer.
 This observation is true for all of the zinc plating systems.